sidhantas/Gameboy/README.md

 ```
 If you get an error "No dmg present" recompile with `CFLAGS += -D SKIP_BOOT` in Makefile or get a DMG bootrom that you "legally" got from your original Nintendo Gameboy (or go [here](https://gbdev.gg8.se/files/roms/bootroms/) and download "dmg_boot.bin") and name it "dmg.bin" and put it in the top level directory

+### Saves
+* Saves are made in a "save" directory in the top of the project and they have .sav extensions
+* Saving is done when quitting the emulator

 ## Unimplemented features